jhedstrom/drupalextension/STEPS.md

 @Then :count (e)mail(s) has/have been sent to :to with the subject :subject</code></summary>

 <br/>
-Check all mail sent during the scenario
+Check all mail sent during the scenario.
 <br/><br/>

 ```gherkin